javiercanillas/jackson-masker/README.md

     ...
 }
 ```
-Well, with this class you can annotate this attribute as sensible data like this:
+Well, with this class you can annotate this attribute as sensitive data like this:

 ```java
 import com.github.javiercanillas.jackson.masker.annotation.MaskString;